kubernetes/enhancements/keps/sig-node/3066-subsecond-probes/README.md

 fields that specify seconds for intervals.
 Some users would like to have intervals less than or slightly greater than one second.
-This KEP adds sub-second interval capablilities to Kubernetes Liveness, Readiness, and Startup Probes.
+This KEP adds sub-second interval capablilities to Kubernetes Readiness, and Startup Probes with described mitigation limitations.
+Liveness probes and more granular timeouts may be investigated in a followup KEP.

 ### Test Plan